TheUbMunster/SmoOnlineServer/README.md

 SpeakMode: "Always On"/"Push-To-Talk"/"Push-To-Mute", default: "Always On"
 PushToTeam: The keybind for the team communication button, default: null (As of release v1.0.0-alpha, this is not yet implemented)
 PushToGlobal: The keybind for the global communication button, default: null (As of release v1.0.0-alpha, this is not yet implemented)
-ToggleDeafen: Toggles your deafen, default: null
+ToggleDeafen: The keybind to toggle your deafen, default: null
 SpeakAction: The keybind for "SpeakMode" action (When set to "Always On", this functions as a toggle mute keybind), default: null
 PercievedVolumeSliderEnabled: Whether or not to show the percieved volume of users (enabling this might make it easy to accidentally cheat, as when you move close to a user in-game, you can see this slider rise), default: false